odobon1/vlm-tutorial/README.md

 Tip: Keep this document and the Jupyter notebook open side-by-side.
 Complete the setup above, kick off the notebook, then read through the tutorial as the notebook runs.

 ## Intro

+This tutorial assumes a general knowledge of modern deep learning and familiarity with PyTorch.

 #### Hook